vimorra/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/11-blue-green.md

 ```

-After the deployment if the Landing Zone, than is possible to install a test application.
+After the deployment of the Landing Zone, than is possible to install a test application.
 The sample application to use is stored in the file "Scenarios\AKS-Secure-Baseline-PrivateCluster\Terraform\07-AKS-cluster\sample-workload-for-agic-test.yaml".

 To deploy the sample application follow the same steps described at [Workload](./08-workload.md), the main difference is to apply the sample yaml to deploy the app.